 For language, you don’t want to lose anything in translation.
 It is unlikely many of your sellers will write product and service descriptions in multiple languages.
 They are probably going to write just one version, and it will be up to your platform to translate it to other languages.
 Is your marketplace prepared to meet that challenge?

 In terms of currency, exchange rates can make things real complicated, real fast.
 Currencies do not have a one-to-one equivalency and the exchange rate can vary minute to minute.
-Your buyers want one price stated in their own denomination, while your buyers want to be paid in their home currency.
-Your marketing platform needs to be tracking different exchange rates and make updates to the relevant prices in real-time so you can secure an accurate, fair price for your buyers and sellers despite the two of them using different mediums of exchange.
-Is your market platform prepared for that?
+Your buyers want one price stated in their own denomination, while your sellers want to be paid in their home currency.

 Search engine optimisation can be a great source of traffic for your marketplace.
 Making sure that your marketplace, its sellers, products and services rank high in search results will have more potential customers clicking through to your platform.